msabramo/skype-applescripts/README.md

 SkypeDialer.applescript provides core services that can be used by other AppleScripts, including SkypeDialerGUI.
-You should open SkypeDialer.applescript with AppleScript Script Editor and then save it as a stay-open application (File | Save As... and then for the File Format, select "Application" and in Options, make sure that "Stay Open" is checked).
+You should open SkypeDialer.applescript with AppleScript Editor and then save it as a stay-open application (File | Save As... and then for the File Format, select "Application" and in Options, make sure that "Stay Open" is checked).
 I saved mine in /Applications so I have /Applications/Skype Dialer.app.